-Remove from heat and add in goat cheese and crushed rosemary.
+Remove from heat and add in parmesan and crushed rosemary.

 Working quickly pour creamy polenta into the prepared pan.
 Spread evenly.
 You want it to be about 1/4 to 1/2-inches thick.
 Cool completely at room temperature or in the fridge.
 (CAN BE MADE UP TO TWO DAYS IN ADVANCE UP UNTIL THIS POINT.)

 When you're ready to bake, invert on to a cutting board.
-Cut into fry shapes and dredge in chickpea flour, removing excess when done.
+Cut into fry shapes and dredge in chickpea or all-purpose flour, removing excess when done.

 Place a cooling rack on a cookie sheet and spray with olive oil spray.
-Place fries on the cooling rack and bake for 25-30 minutes until crisp and brown.
+Place fries on the cooling rack and spray the fries.
+Bake for 25-30 minutes until crisp and brown.

-When the fries are done, if desired, sprinkle with parmesan cheese.
+When the fries are done, if desired, sprinkle with extra parmesan cheese.
 Serve with spicy tomato sauce.